Quick 'n' Easy LAMP Server For CentOS/RHEL

 - Webmin - A free web based hosting control panel

 To set up a LAMP server on a fresh VPS/Dedicated server running CentOS 5.0 with atleast 256mb of RAM.
 We will also be installing Webmin, a free server control panel for linux.
-If you are using a Debian/Ubuntu refer to this article.

 Apache is the most popular Web HTTP server for a Linux servers.